guguji666666/Logs-tracing/Processmonitor/readme.md

 ### Restrict the size of each log file
 ![image](https://github.com/user-attachments/assets/a7a585b3-f802-4f9e-9ae7-d46b26b7f0a1)

-Set the MAX. size of each log, once the size is reached the old log will be replaced with new one <br>
+Set the MAX. size of each log (we set 1 GB in sample), once the size is reached the old log will be replaced with new one <br>
 ![image](https://github.com/user-attachments/assets/24655d8c-15b9-457d-a892-49b1151af058)